 She is also trained in Diversified, Thompson Drop, and Activator chiropractic techniques.

 Dr. Melissa is now retired from international competitive skeleton racing but still loves to stay active with regular track running workouts, weightlifting, yoga, surfing, and snowboarding.
-She also enjoys relaxing with her fiancé and their German shepherd, Axel.
+She also enjoys relaxing with her German shepherd, Axel.